sferez/Noisy_Entropy_in_Languages/README.md

 Master's Thesis: Undertook an in-depth study on Noisy Entropy Estimation across multiple languages, utilizing data sourced from Social Media platforms and Computer Language.

+## Data

+To comply with Twitter's Terms of Service, the data used in this project is only shared dehydrated.
+Which means that the data is shared in the form of tweet ids, and not the full tweet.

+A script to hydrate the data is provided in the [dataAcquisition](https://github.com/sferez/Noisy_Entropy_Estimation/tree/main/src/dataAcquisition) folder, as well as a script to dehydrate the data.

 ## Data Acquisition

 Collect data from Twitter using scraping, streaming and Twitter API.